How to connect a servo motor to an Arduino Nano microcontroller and how to control it from an Android device using Bluetooth Low Energy (BLE).

 Here is the servo motor in action:

-With this, the electronic and the software for the BlueCArd RC car are finished.
+With this, the electronics and the software for the BlueCArd RC car are finished.

 this is a circuit overview of all the elements we connected and programmed in this and the previous chapters:

 The source code for the Arduino sketch and the Android app can be downloaded from Github here: